Where to go climbing this summer?

 All the sites recommended below are affiliated with the FQME so you can find more details about each of them on their website.

 Val-David & Val-morin / Photo ; @stmicheljerome

-This site has more than 50 boulders and two dozens of routes but it is definitely a spot for bouldering.
+This site has more than 50 boulders and two dozens routes but it is definitely a spot for bouldering.
 This is a well kept secret that more people should look into because of the recent developments.
 Although it is a bit far from Montreal, the access to the site does not require that you walk.
 Park and climb as they say.
-Just like Val-David/Val-Morin, there are lakes all around to go swim and camping sites close by.
+Just like Val-David/Val-Morin, there are lakes all around to go swimming and camping sites close by.
 The site is located on a private property and at the center of an ecovillage.
-For this reason, it is strongly recommended to be aware of the rules and recommendation specific to this site.
+For this reason, it is strongly recommended to follow the rules and recommendation specific to this site.

 Baldy / Photo; @stmicheljerome